-With Google Analytics for eCommerce, you can get to the specifics of a certain report.
+With GA, you can get to the specifics of a certain report.
 For instance, the Shopping Behavior tab will exclusively show you where new or returning visitors spend their time (on which landing page) before making a purchase decision.

 The product performance tab will help you determine how much each revenue each product or service has generated, the number of purchases and other transactional data necessary for increasing your business.